 Censorship also affects less controversial subjects such as fashion or certain online games such as Travian.
 And it goes without saying that keywords related to pornography are banned from search engines.

 The Iranian authorities monitor access to both sites hosted abroad and those hosted in Iran.
 The sites of foreign media (both English and Persian-language media) are often blocked, or even copied or hijacked.
 The BBC, for example, discovered in January 2013 that Iranian Internet users trying to visit the bbcpersian.com website were being redirected to persianbbc.ir, whose content was much more in line with the values of the Revolution.
-Similarly, the sites of Voice of America,Kaleme and Jaras cannot be accessed with circumvention tools.
+Similarly, the sites of Voice of America,Kaleme and Jaras can only be accessed with circumvention tools.

 Targeting social media